abhiTronix/vidgear/docs/gears/webgear/params.md

 WebGear(source='https://youtu.be/bvetuLwJIkA', y_tube=True)
 ```

+!!! info "Its complete usage example is given [here ➶](../usage/#using-camgear-with-youtube-videos)."

 &nbsp;

 ### **`backend`**

-This parameter manually selects the backend of the OpenCV's VideoCapture class _(only if specified)_.
+This parameter manually selects the backend for OpenCV's VideoCapture class _(only if specified)_.

 **Data-Type:** Integer